nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The undo feature is facilitated by a stack data structure.

-The `HistoryStack` class wraps a stack designed to hold 'ReadOnlyZooKeepBook' objects.
+The `HistoryStack` class wraps a stack designed to hold `ReadOnlyZooKeepBook` objects.

 The Singleton Pattern is employed here since only one history instance should exist in the running of the application.